mialkin/docs/unix/macos/macos.md

 ### FFmpeg

-[↑ FFmpeg](https://www.ffmpeg.org/) is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter and play pretty much anything that humans and machines have created.
+[↑ FFmpeg](https://www.ffmpeg.org/) is the leading multimedia framework, able to decode, encode, transcode, mux, demux, stream, filter, and play pretty much anything that humans and machines have created.

 It supports the most obscure ancient formats up to the cutting edge.